objectionary/eo/sandbox/README.md

 ```

 #### [remove](eo/remove.eo)
-Removes the first argument from the input array (the rest arguments).
+Removes the first occurence of the first argument from the input array (the rest arguments).
 *Expects string array in the stdin*
 [Back to Contents](#examples)

 **How to Run**
 ```
-./run.sh appRemove 1 0 5 7 8 9 1 4
+./run.sh appRemove 1 0 5 7 8 9 1 4 1
 ```

 **Result:**